A story comes alive in the space between the writer and reader

 Rather than hiring an editor, you can start a critique group.
 Establish a small company of smart, dedicated professionals like yourself.
 Build up a rapport of trust and respect while negotiating the minefield of group dynamics.
 Hammer out a workable schedule for all of you.
 Dedicate hours to critiquing their manuscripts so they in return will critique yours.
 Hope for the best.

 I’m not being facetious.
-Much.
-I do believe the efforts above yield amazing returns since the analysis required will improve your writing from the very first draft of Chapter 1.
-However, I realize not every writer can spend her limited writing time grassrooting.
+I believe the efforts above yield amazing returns since the analysis required will improve your writing from the very first draft of Chapter 1.
+However, I realize not every writer can spend their limited writing time grassrooting.
 That’s where Red Circle Ink can help.